 She even kept a box of "IOU's" back by the bar for down-and-out patrons.
 Rumor has it that some of the more well-off clientele would make sure to pay out the entire IOU box at the end of every year to make sure Tootsie didn't take too much of a loss.

-But don’t get it twisted — if you were disturbing the peace (or the musical magic), she’d kick your ass out too.
+But don't get it twisted -- if you were disturbing the peace (or the live music), she'd kick your ass out too.
 Charlie Pride even gifted her a tiny hatpin to help keep people in line.
-Get too wild and you were getting poked.
+Get too wild, and you were getting poked.

 A Breeding Ground for Songs and Stars Alike

 For Tootsie's, the musicians always came first.
 In the 60s, the bar presented one of few the few opportunities to play downtown outside of the Opry.
 Once the musicians came, the songwriters followed.